Hypno5e

 Hypno5e is a French avant-garde metal band formed in Montpellier in 2003.
 They released their debut album Des Deux l'Une Est l'Autre in January 2007.
-Hypno5e uses lyrics in both French and English (as well as Castilian Spanish on "Tio" from their 2016 album Shores of the Abstract Line).
+Hypno5e uses lyrics in French, English and Castilian Spanish.
 The band has toured throughout France and the United States with other bands such as Gojira, the Ocean Collective, Watcha, Black Bomb A and Eths.